isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 What's (correctly) going wrong here is that Agda is trying to find a constructor for `IsEven (suc zero)`, but no such thing exists.
 We have `zero-even` for `IsEven zero`, and we have `suc-suc-even` for `IsEven (suc (suc n))`.
-But there is no such constructor when we have only one `suc`!
+But there is no such constructor when we have only one `ctor:suc`!
 Thus neither `zero-even` nor `suc-suc-even` will typecheck in our hole.
 Since these are the *only* constructors, and neither fits, it's fair to say that *nothing can fill this hole!* That is, `three-is-even` is *unimplementable,* which means it's